CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-05-06-not-fast-mod.md

 ## "unstableMod" Performance

-I'll now be introducing `slowMod`.
-This benchmark performs modulo even slower than than `baseMod` for all cases.
-Instead of starting out by explaining the C++, let's look at the performance results side-by-side with `baseMod`.
-I've also increased the vector sizes from (4096, 8192, and 16384).
-Here are the numbers for baseMod.
+I'll now be introducing `unstableMod`.
+This benchmark has wildly varying performace, as compared with `baseMod` and `fastMod`.
+Instead of starting out by explaining the C++, let's compare the performance to `baseMod`.
+I've also increased the vector sizes to (4096, 8192, and 16384).
+Here are the numbers for `baseMod`.

 ```
 ------------------------------------------------------------